MnBr$_2$ on the graphene on Ir(110) substrate: growth, structure, and super-moir\`e: Results and discussion

 Taking a closer look at Figure \ref{Fig_growth}(b), it is obvious that the first-layer MnBr$_{2}$ islands point in nearly opposite directions, where the triangular tip of the island in the upper part of the image points to the left and that in the lower part points to the right.
 The nearly opposite orientation of the large islands is consistent with the three-fold symmetric MnBr$_2$ growing on six-fold symmetric Gr.
 The fact that the orientations are not exactly opposite is consistent with the azimuthally smeared MnBr$_2$ reflections in the LEED pattern in Figure \ref{Fig_growth}(a).

 Figure \ref{Fig_growth}(c) shows an atomically resolved STM image of single-layer MnBr$_{2}$, which confirms a hexagonal lattice that is consistent with the LEED results.
-In addition to the atomic-scale corrugation of $\approx$ 0.2\,\AA, the image exhibits nanoscale modulations manifested as narrow and wide vertical stripes.
-The vertical stripes are the same as those visible in the contrast-enhanced insets of Figure \ref{Fig_growth}(b).
+In addition to the atomic-scale corrugation of $\approx$ 0.2\,\AA, the image exhibits nanoscale modulations.
+Most prominent are bright nearly vertical stripes, which are the same as those visible in the contrast-enhanced insets of Figure \ref{Fig_growth}(b).
+A small number of dark spots of atomic size are present in the atomically resolved image.
+Since their concentration does not show a dependence on growth or annealing temperature, they could result from a slight Br loss during the molecular sublimation in the Knudsen cell at 670\,K and be Br vacancies.

 The second-layer islands in Figure \ref{Fig_growth}(b) have two orientations with respect to the first-layer islands.
 Either their triangular envelope aligns with their base or opposes it.
 From the analysis of many STM topographs, it is found that aligned and opposing envelopes of second-layer islands are present in nearly equal proportions.
 As visualized in the ball model of Figure 1(d), the aligned envelopes correspond to bulk MnBr$_{2}$ which crystallizes in the CdI$_{2}$ structure \cite{Wollan58}, also denoted 1T-MnBr$_2$.
 In 1T-MnBr$_2$, layers composed of octahedrally coordinated Mn ion planes sandwiched between Br ion planes are stacked exactly on top of each other.
 The envelopes of opposite orientations indicate a stacking fault.
 Deviations from 1T stacking are well known for bulk MnBr$_2$: above 623\,K MnBr$_2$ in the CdCl$_2$ structure is the stable phase, that is, the layers are rhombohedrally stacked, giving rise to a tripled c-axis parameter \cite{Schneider1992}.
 This implies small free energy differences for variations in stacking, consistent with the formation of stacking faults under the non-equilibrium conditions of MBE growth.
-In agreement with our observations, DFT calculations in the BiDB database \cite{Pakdel24} found identical energies for the two experimental MnBr$_2$ stackings within the precision of DFT, that is, an energy difference of only 0.1\,meV\,/\AA$^2$. \\
+In agreement with our observations, DFT calculations in the BiDB database \cite{Pakdel24} found identical energies for the two experimental MnBr$_2$ stackings within the precision of DFT, that is, an energy difference of only 0.1\,meV\,/\AA$^2$.